 The Vintage, "a season's produce" by definition, is BJU's yearbook.
-The staff, whose responsibility it is to produce this annual publication, is composed of students from varied academic divisions and classifications within the University.
+The staff, which is responsible for producing it, is composed of students from varied academic divisions and classifications within the University.
 Colorful, uniquely photographed and beautifully bound, the annual mirrors not only classes and activities, but also the student body's worthy goals and Christian philosophy of life.
-Any full-time student who is registered for and remains through both the fall and spring semesters in any regular school year will receive a copy of the Vintage without charge.
-Any student who does not remain for two full semesters is not entitled to receive a yearbook.
+Any full-time student who is registered for and remains through both the fall and spring semesters in any regular academic year will receive a copy of the Vintage without charge.
+Any student attending only one semester may purchase a yearbook at half price.